raymondworkshop/old.myblog/_posts/2018-01-16-python-programming-note.md

 ---
 layout: post
-title: "Notes on Python programming"
+title: "Notes on Python and goland programming"
 date: 2018-01-16
 comments: true
 categories: [home,notes]
-abstract: "Notes on Python programming"
+abstract: "Notes on Python, and golang programming"
 ---
->Notes on Python programming
+>Notes on Python, and goland programming